-If the child requires clothing after clothing has been brought to standard because of atypical growth, a handicap or behaviour has caused exceptional wear, or the child has moved without adequate clothing, the team may approve issue of supplemental clothing.
+If the child requires clothing after clothing has been brought to standard because of atypical growth or there has been exceptional wear, or the child has moved without adequate clothing, the team may approve funds for supplemental clothing.
 Note: Follow up with previous caregivers may be required.
-Supplemental clothing is approved on a case by case basis and is not necessarily approved at the maximum amount of the initial clothing to standard.
-If the file is affiliated with CSD, the agency will cover the supplemental costs.
+Supplemental clothing is approved on a case by case basis in consultation with the service team.
+If the file is with CSD, the agency will cover the supplemental costs.